 1921 The Klaw Theatre on West 45th Street opens with a production of Rachel Crothers' Nice People.
-Owned by theatrical producer Marc Klaw, the house will be renamed the Avon in 1929.
-Columbia Broadcasting System will take it over for its radio studio.
-It will be razed in 1954.
+Owned by theatrical producer Marc Klaw, the house is renamed the Avon in 1929.
+Columbia Broadcasting System takes it over for its radio studio in 1934.
+The theatre is demolished in 1954.

-1975 Did anyone guess the careers Gilda Radner, John Belushi and Bill Murray would have?
-All three appeared in The National Lampoon Show at the Palladium in New York.
-This revue, directed by Martin Charnin, will run 23 weeks.
+1975 Did anyone guess the careers Gilda Radner, John Belushi, and Bill Murray would have?
+All three appear in The National Lampoon Show at the Palladium in New York.
+The revue, directed by Martin Charnin, runs 23 weeks.

-1989 Ken Ludwig's Lend Me a Tenor, starring Victor Garber, Philip Bosco and Tovah Feldshuh, opens on Broadway.
-Bosco, who will play at the Royale Theatre 11 years later in Copenhagen, wins a Tony for his turn in this production at the same theatre.
+1989 Ken Ludwig's Lend Me a Tenor, starring Victor Garber, Philip Bosco, and Tovah Feldshuh, opens on Broadway at the Royale Theatre.
+Bosco and director Jerry Zaks win Tony Awards for their work.

 1995 Opening night for Smokey Joe's Cafe, the musical revue saluting the songs of Jerry Leiber and Mike Stoller.
-Directed by Jerry Zaks, the show will run 2,036 performances at the Virginia Theatre, making it the longest-running revue in Broadway history, save Oh!
+Directed by Jerry Zaks, the show runs 2,036 performances at the Virginia Theatre, making it the longest-running revue in Broadway history, save Oh!
 Calcutta!

-2000 Susan Stroman and John Weidman's dance play Contact starts performances at the Vivian Beaumont Theatre.
-The show, which sold out its Off-Broadway run at the Mitzi E. Newhouse Theater, gained Broadway status (and Tony eligibility) in the move.
-It will officially open March 30 and win the Tony Award for Best Musical, despite using an entirely pre-recorded score of jazz music and pop tunes.
+2000 Susan Stroman and John Weidman's dance play Contact starts performances at the Vivian Beaumont Theater.
+The show, which sold out its Off-Broadway run at the Mitzi E. Newhouse Theater, gains Broadway status (and Tony eligibility) in the move.
+It officially opens March 30, and wins the Tony Award for Best Musical, despite using an entirely prerecorded score of jazz music and pop tunes.

 2014 The New York premiere of Sarah Ruhl's romantic comedy Stage Kiss opens Off-Broadway at Playwrights Horizons.
 Jessica Hecht and Dominic Fumusa star as actors in a forgotten 1930s melodrama who quickly lose touch with reality as their onstage story follows them offstage.